pbek/QOwnNotes/webpage/src/es/getting-started/markdown.md

 ## Enlace

-Two of the simpler uses links can be put to is in pointing to webpages and other notes.
-There are multiple ways each of these can be done.
+Two of the simpler uses for links are pointing to webpages or other notes.
+There are multiple ways each of these links can look.

 ### External links